Strategic Plan KPIs

 Description: An employee engagement score is a numerical metric, typically ranging from 0 to 100, that gauges the level of an employee’s commitment, motivation, and dedication to their work and the organization.
 PWC Government administers an organizational engagement survey annually to its employees.

-Impact Statement: High scores (70 and above) suggest strong employee engagement, and a committed, enthusiastic workforce.
+Impact Statement: High scores (70 and above) suggest strong employee engagement, and a committed, enthusiastic workforce.2.
+Measure: Retention rate of full-time County employees with more than 5 years of continuous service

 Description: An employee retention rate is the percentage of employees who stayed on staff from the beginning of a specific period to the end of that same period.
 This does not include new employees who were hired during that time.

 Impact Statement: A high employee retention rate signifies a positive work environment and culture.
-It indicates employee satisfaction, engagement, and commitment to the organization.
+It indicates employee satisfaction, engagement, and commitment to the organization.3.
+Measure: Countywide variance in actual and projected expenditures

 Description: This measure shows the percentage difference (variance) between the County’s projected general fund (Fund 1001) expenditure and actual expenditure at year-end.
 The measure serves as a critical indicator of the accuracy of financial forecasting and the effectiveness of fiscal management across County departments.
 A low variance reflects prudent budgeting, disciplined spending, and robust monitoring practices.
 This KPI is typically calculated annually and is evaluated against a target variance threshold.

 Impact Statement: Accurate forecasting and responsible spending ensure that County resources are used as intended to support essential services such as public safety, education, human services, and infrastructure maintenance.
-This measure reinforces public trust in the County’s financial stewardship and demonstrates a commitment to maximizing the value of taxpayer dollars.
+This measure reinforces public trust in the County’s financial stewardship and demonstrates a commitment to maximizing the value of taxpayer dollar.

 4. Measure: First year accuracy of the 5-year General Revenue Estimate